 Astronomy is undergoing a revolution in the way we probe the universe and the way we answer fundamental questions.
-New technology enables this: novel detectors are opening new windows on the universe, creating unprecedented volumes of high-quality data, and computing technology is keeping up with this explosion and driving a shift in the way science is produced in astronomy and astrophysics.
+New technology enables this: novel detectors are opening new windows on the Universe, creating unprecedented volumes of high-quality data, and computing technology is keeping up with this explosion and driving a shift in the way science is produced in astronomy and astrophysics.
 Huge surveys of the sky over many wavelengths of light can be analyzed statistically for hidden correlations and explanations for puzzling observational data found using the technique of statistical inversion to aid in better understanding of the underlying physics.
-LSST is the lighthouse project in this revolution, and solutions to LSST’s challenges are already having spin-off effects in broader areas of technology and “big data” science.
+Rubin Observatory is the lighthouse project in this revolution, and solutions to Rubin Observatory's challenges are already having spin-off effects in broader areas of technology and “big data” science.

 The acquisition of scientific data in all disciplines is now accelerating, causing a nearly insurmountable data avalanche.
 It is no longer possible for humans to look at any representative fraction of the data.
 Instead, we may be looking over the shoulders of assisted learning machines at innovative visualizations of metadata.
 Discoveries will be made via searches for correlations.
 The role of the experimental scientist increasingly is as inventor of ambitious new searches and new algorithms.
 Novel theories of nature are tested through searching for predicted statistical relationships across big databases.

 In this era of big data, we will require novel, increasingly automated, and increasingly more effective ways to fish scientific knowledge from oceans of bytes.